caiobrm/caiosnx/README.md

-### Hi, I'm Caio Barros
-22y electrical engineer & dev & ethical hacker
+23y electrical engineer & dev & ethical hacker
  - I’m currently working on a On-Board computer for a sounding rocket.
  - Working on ARM embedded systems